Jay-Sparks/Jay-Sparks/README.md

 - 👋 Hi,
-- 👀 I’m a front-end web developer with experience as both a scrum master & product manager
+- 👀 I’m a digital collaborator with experience as both a scrum master & product manager
-- 🧠 I’m currently working on improving my React.js knowledge and learning meta frameworks such as Next & Gatsby
+- 🧠 I’m currently working on improving my React.js knowledge